epidrome/cover-card/README.md

-# Cover Card jekyll theme
+# Cover Card landing page theme

 Create a cover page for your social media profiles, host it for free on Github Pages, and maintain it in minutes, not hours.
 [Demo](https://epidrome.github.io/cover-card)